R1D3R175/VSCodiumProfiles/README.md

 # VS Codium Profiles
 A collection of (opinionated) VS Codium profiles for various development environments.

 Unfortunately `.code-profile` files don't self-reference themselves; this means that, when updating a profile that is being extended, the update will propagate to all profiles that extend it resulting in a kinda redundant version control.
-Unfortunately can't do much about it without making some over-engineered stuff that doesn't need to exist.
+Can't do much about it without making some over-engineered stuff that doesn't need to exist.

 ## Profiles
 Currently, there aren't many profiles, this list will grow as I have to work with various environments.
 Anyway, these are the respective profile scopes